gnesher/phaser-capacitor/README.md

 > If you wish to bundle your Electron app you will need to install a seperate bundler like electron-builder https://github.com/electron-userland/electron-builder.
 A complete guide can be find in the supplied link and there are additional bundlers you can choose.

+> Webpack exposes a global variable called BUILD_TARGET which contains the target platform (ios, android, electron or web) - web is the default when not building for a specific platform

 ### important
 - While multiple deployment targets are supported different targets (desktop / mobile) will likely require some code changes.
 - This is still a work in progress, comments & suggestions are welcome